motty93/GceFirewalls/README.md

-# Specific IP address reject
+# Specific IP addresses reject
 This repository is the way to reject IP addresses using gcloud commands.

 So I created a shell script, please use it by all means.